libfive/libfive/doc/guide.md

 bash-4.4$ open out.stl
 ```

-You can also do this from the `build` directory, loading the extension with
+You can also do this from the `build` directory
+(without running `make install`),
+loading the extension with
 ```
 scheme@(guile-user)> (load-extension "libfive/bind/libfive-guile" "scm_init_libfive_modules")
 ```